 Bankruptcy filings by asbestos defendants also create additional distortions.
-One is that in order for a bankrupt asbestos firm's reorganization plan to be adopted, 75 percent of current tort claimants must vote in favor of the plan, but future tort claimants do not have the right to vote at all.
+For a bankrupt asbestos firm's reorganization plan to be adopted, 75 percent of current tort claimants must vote in favor of the plan, but future tort claimants do not have the right to vote at all.
 (The 75 percent approval requirement is higher than the normal standard for adopting reorganization plans.)
-As a result, asbestos reorganization plans over-compensate present claimants relative to future claimants.
+As a result, asbestos reorganization plans overcompensate present claimants relative to future claimants.
 Another problem is that if asbestos producers expect to file for bankruptcy, their managers have an incentive to encourage the filing of claims by the unimpaired.
-After all, these claimants have an incentive to vote in favor of a reorganization plan even if it provides only low compensation, and because there are too few claimants with serious asbestos diseases to block adoption of the plan, those with serious diseases tend to be under-compensated (White, 2002b).
-Thus the voting rules for adoption of asbestos firms' reorganization plans lead to over-compensation of unimpaired claimants and under-compensation of future claimants and those with serious asbestos diseases.
-This pattern of compensation further increases the cost of asbestos litigation by encouraging plaintiffs' lawyers to continue filing additional claims by the unimpaired.
+After all, these claimants have an incentive to vote in favor of a reorganization plan even if it provides only low compensated (White, 2002b).
+Thus, the voting rules for adoption of asbestos firms' reorganization plans lead to overcompensation of unimpaired claimants and undercompensation of future claimants and those with serious asbestos diseases.